HomeBlogTruck Finance NZ

 • Access better, newer equipment without a large upfront payment

-• Tax advantages — interest deductions and depreciation claims
+• Tax advantages — interest deductions, GST claims, and depreciation

 • Keep credit lines free for other business needs